blinkupsdk/docs/Manual-SDK.md

 });
 ```

 Another version of this method includes `PresenceConfidence` as 3rd parameter.
-It is used to determine how confident are we in the presence change event.
-Example: If the background location is enabled and if the device is not in power save mode - the confidence is `STRONG`, othervise `WEEK`.
-This is determined automatically in `Blinkup.setUserAtEvent(isPresent: Boolean, place: Place)` method.
-3rd possible value of `PresenceConfidence` is `MANUAL` and should be used when user manually sets their presence
+It describes how the presence change originated: `Blinkup.setUserAtEvent(isPresent: Boolean, place: Place)` uses `STRONG` (the SDK verified the user's location in the foreground), and `MANUAL` should be passed when the user sets their presence themselves. (`WEAK` remains only for backwards compatibility — the background-location logic that produced it was removed in SDK 4.0.0.)

 #### Friends at event